Hi there, you productivity factory! 😀

 - Field 2: Important & Not Urgent

-This is the place which holds all of those important but not urgent tasks.
+This is the place that holds all of those important but not urgent tasks.

 A number of things might be on your list in this field, but no matter what they are, most of the time you’ll be like “OK… These are not urgent.
 I’ll get to them later.”

 The problem is – these tasks rarely do get on your agenda… until they become urgent and therefore move to field #1, that is.

 - Field 3: Not Important & Urgent